MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   [Proportional-Integral-Derivative](https://reprap.org/wiki/PID_Tuning)

   **Perform a nozzle PID:**
+  By the menu:
-  - by the menu: "Configuration/Advanced Settings/Temperature/PID Autotune E1" and choose your current working temperature (ie: PLA 210, PETG 230, ABS 250)
+  - "Configuration/Advanced Settings/Temperature/PID Autotune E1" and choose your current working temperature (ie: PLA 210, PETG 230, ABS 250)

+  By terminal:
-  - by terminal: with the command "M303 E0 **S210** C8 U0" (ie: S210 for PLA)
+  - with the command "M303 E0 **S210** C8 U0" (ie: S210 for PLA)

   **Perform a bed PID:**
+  By menu:
-  - by menu: "Configuration/Advanced Settings/Temperature/PID Autotune Bed" and choose your current working temperature (ie: PLA 60, PETG 80, ABS 90)
+  - "Configuration/Advanced Settings/Temperature/PID Autotune Bed" and choose your current working temperature (ie: PLA 60, PETG 80, ABS 90)

+  By terminal:
-  - by terminal: with the command "M303 E-1 **S60** C8 U" (ie: S60 for PLA)
+  - with the command "M303 E-1 **S60** C8 U" (ie: S60 for PLA)

   ## 2.6.
 EXTRUDER
   **Perform correct adjustment of the steps of your extruder.**